MotoGP 14: Features

 MotoGP 14 boasts an all new sound engine and graphics engine which allows for improved engine audio as well as revamped graphics, including improvements in lighting and shading.

-The game features many single player and multiplayer modes.
 Single player modes include Time Attack, Grand Prix, Championship, Career and a new Scenario Mode, where players are put into a variety of situations based on past MotoGP events.
-Career mode is similar to the previous title.
 The player creates their own rider and starts as a wildcard with the ultimate aim of becoming MotoGP World Champion.
 Along the way the player manages sponsors and bike upgrades as well as virtual fans and press through social media and interactions.

 The game includes both 12 player online and two player local multiplayer.
 Online game modes include Grand Prix, Championship and Sprint Season.
 Also included is a mode called Split Battle, where players aim to complete the most number of laps and fastest sector splits in limited time.
 There is also a mode which offers control of the BMW M4 safety car.

-The game offers players the opportunity to compete against each other in a virtual MotoGP race.
-The game features accurate physics and realistic graphics, making it one of the most immersive and exciting racing games available on mobile devices.

-Per the calendar, the Laguna Seca race was removed, and a new race was added at Autódromo Termas de Río Hondo.
+Per the calendar, the Laguna Seca race was removed but added as downloadable content, and a new race was added at Autódromo Termas de Río Hondo.

 In October 2014, Donington Park was added as downloadable content.